-Penserra Capital Management, LLC (the "Commodity Sub-Adviser") serves as the Funds' sub-adviser (the "Commodity Sub-Adviser") and provides sub-advisory services to each Fund pursuant to a commodity sub-advisory agreement (the "Commodity Sub-Advisory Agreement").
+Volatility Shares LLC also serves as the Funds' sub-adviser (the "Commodity Sub-Adviser") and provides day-to-day portfolio management services to the Funds.
+Prior to September 16, 2024, Penserra Capital Management, LLC (the "Commodity Sub-Adviser") served as the Funds' commodity sub-adviser.
 Prior to November 1, 2022, Milliman FRM served as the Funds' commodity sub-adviser.